n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.npm.md

 # npm

-The npm node allows you to automate work in npm, and integrate npm with other applications.
+Use the npm node to automate work in npm, and integrate npm with other applications.

 On this page, you'll find a list of operations the npm node supports and links to more resources.